albertoalcolea/gmailsync/README.md

  - `gmailsync important notifications` to retrieve the new messages of the channels in the group "important" and in the channel "notifications".
  - Etc.

-Configuration options are grouped in sections:
+Configuration options are grouped in sections: general, channels, groups and log.
- - General: General options of the application.
- - Channels: Configuration of the channels.
-One section per channel.
- - Groups: Configuration of the groups.
-One section per group.
- - Log: Configuration of the logger.

 ### General